 Spreads like pesto or garlic aioli add an extra layer of flavor to the wraps, making each bite more enjoyable.
 These spreads bring out the best in the other ingredients, ensuring that every component shines.

-Step 3: Add the Spice & Roll the Wrap
+Step 3: Add in the spice and Fill the Wrap.

 Nutritional Benefits: Why They Are Good for You

-Spicy low-carb Italian sub wraps are not only delicious but also packed with nutritional benefits that make them a smart choice for any meal.
-From being low in carbs to rich in vitamins and healthy fats, these wraps offer a balanced and nutritious option that satisfies both your taste buds and your dietary needs.
+Spicy low-carb Italian sub wraps are tasty as they are full of nutrition that make them sensible to eat for any type of meal.
+From being low in carbs to being very heavy with vitamins and healthy fats, these wraps have a middle ground which fills up the palate and meets dietary requirements.

 1. Low in Carbs